 The more nodes you use, the faster the rendering process becomes.
 Ranch Computing works especially well with different versions of Cinema 4D and Houdini.
 It also provides you with multiple versions of different rendering software, plugins, and render engines.
 Hence, you need not worry about the version of your rendering software while using this cloud rendering platform.

 Render Pool is a relatively new member of the cloud rendering platform.
 It was founded in early 2020 by the Japanese telecommunications company Morgenrot.
 It is based on the SaaS cloud computing model and works really well with popular renderers and design software, like Octane and Blender.

 However, it is not suitable for rendering large projects.
-Render Pool has the maximum data upload limit of 50 Gb.
-As a user, you cannot upload more than 50 Gb files to the cloud servers.
+Render Pool has a maximum data upload limit of 50 Gb.
+As a user, you cannot upload more than 50 Gb of files to the cloud servers.
 Hence, if you’re working on a large project for an animation studio, this online render farm platform might not be the best choice.

 Xesktop is a branch of Garage Farm that exclusively deals with GPU rendering, much like iRender.
 It comes with only two configurations for the GPU, 8x Tesla V100 and 10x GTX 1080 Ti.
 Hence, the rendering process might take a long time.